 Participants

 We aim to remain with a minimum sample size of N = 300 participants (Age ≥ 18 years) after data exclusions.
 Prospective participants will receive notice of the study via a university participant pool and online advertisements.
-The preliminary study suggests that this sample size was sufficient to detect the effects of interest; moreover, this sample size is feasible given the resources available to us.
+The preliminary study suggests that this sample size was sufficient to detect the effect sizes of interest (see Analysis Plan); moreover, this sample size is feasible given the resources available to us.

 Procedure